| CALL FOR SUBMISSIONS

 - Managing player expectations-maintaining the balance between surprises and familiarity.

-- Interactive Storytelling - New ways of applying videogames medium to craft and present interactive stories.
+- Interactive Storytelling - New ways of applying the videogame medium to craft and present interactive stories.

 - Managing intellectual properties - providing creative direction to an intellectual property, from the early design stages, through development, to large franchise management.